 Why an Attitude of Gratitude is Important?

-It doesn’t matter which country you belong to, which religion you follow, attitude of gratitude is a scientific principle that works for all.
+It doesn’t matter which country you belong to, or which religion you follow, the attitude of gratitude is a scientific principle that works for all.
 It acts like a magnet, the more grateful you are for something, the more you attract it into your life.
-And the more ungrateful you are, the things that you have will also go away.
+And the more ungrateful you are, the more things that you have will also go away.
 This is the reason why there is more sadness and hopelessness in people’s life.
 People are more grateful.
 Because to make gratitude an attitude, it has to be practiced.

 What is an Attitude of Gratitude?